Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 - #### Budget recommendations for users: Give users more tips and tricks to improve their budgeting, such as percentages of their bugets they should idealistically be spending on different costs.
 - #### Multi-month budgeting: Extrapolate data into a yearly overview so that users can track their spendings over a longer period of time and also having more infromation on budget forecats into the future.
 - #### Household budgeting: Provide budgeting info for multi-person households, such as which costs are shared and which are individual to the user.
+- #### Collapsable sidebar on mobile: Possibly experiment with a collapsable sidebar on mobile devices.

 ## Technologies Used